Nightgunner5/slowray/README.md

 <dt>-o</dt>
 <dd>The (relative or absolute) path to the file that should contain the output of SlowRAY.
 Defaults to render.png in the current directory.</dd>
 <dt>-oct</dt>
-<dd>The number of octaves of perlin noise to use.
+<dd>The number of octaves of <a href="http://mrl.nyu.edu/~perlin/noise/">perlin noise</a> to use.
 Each octave of noise is scaled and layered onto the previous layers, making the output less smooth and more interesting.
 Defaults to 3 octaves.</dd>
 <dt>-ppi</dt>
 <dd>The number of points in the rendered image.
 One point roughly converts to a unit cube in perlin noise.
 Defaults to 16, resulting in a 16x16 <strong>point</strong> image.</dd>
 <dt>-ppp</dt>